DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 <img src="images/Game-Objects-and-Scripts-040.png" width="48%">

-Using the continuous option.
+_Using the continuous option._

 We now have two approaches to support.
-To prepare for this, duplicate our Update method and rename them to UpdateContinuous and UpdateDiscrete.
+To prepare for this, duplicate our `Update` method and rename them to `UpdateContinuous` and `UpdateDiscrete`.

 ```csharp
 void UpdateContinuous () {}